 Granada in a day: past and present

-Cathedral and the Capilla Real
+Cathedral and the Royal Chapel

 The Cathedral of Granada was the first renaissance cathedral in Spain.
 It was built beside a mosque.
 When the Catholic Monarchs conquered Granada, they wanted to bring the Catholic faith to Granada residents.
 This is why, even before the conquest, Isabella the Catholic already had permission from the Pope to build churches in Granada.
-The queen, being the ambitious and enterprising woman she was, chose the modern Renaissance aesthetic when building Granada’s Catholic centre.
+The queen, being the ambitious and enterprising woman she was, chose the modern aesthetic when building Granada’s Catholic center.

 In addition to being able to enjoy the amazing cathedral, you’ll also find a spice stand that’s been there for decades.
 In fact, it’s become a monument in and off itself.

-From a building which was crucial for Christianisation, we move to a prayer centre, essential for science and culture during the Nasrid dynasty.
+From a building which was crucial for Christianisation, we move to a prayer center, essential for science and culture during the Nasrid dynasty.
 We assure you that you’ll be impressed by the ceramic tiling, the stucco with plant-based and geometric motifs which we’ll also see in the Alhambra… This building wasn’t just a place of prayer for Muslims, but was also a Koranic school, where astronomy, poetry and music were also studied.
 Therefore, you could say we’re also talking about Granada’s first university.
 The only part of it that remains is the oratory, but the mark it leaves on you is impressive.

 If you want to do Granada in a day, the Alcaicería is another essential stop.
 Walk through these little streets which at one time were the business heart of the Nasrid period.
 In fact, it should come as no surprise that clothing and craftware are still the main feature in the Alcaicería.
 During the Nasrid period, the raw silk trade was the star attraction.
 Business was so important that at night they closed the doors to the neighbourhood, can you imagine how much the silk must have been worth?
 During Christianisation, it continued being the centre for business until nearly the 19th century.
+Get to know this Private Tour in Granada.

 Plaza Isabel la Católica and Gran Vía de Colón